 If you have one or more risk factors for heart disease, talk to your doctor about taking aspirin or other medicines to help prevent a heart attack.
 Aspirin therapy (75 - 325 mg a day) or drugs such as clopidogrel, ticagrelor or prasugrel may help prevent heart attacks in some people.
 Aspirin therapy is recommended if the benefit is likely to outweigh the risk of side effects.

 Accelerating angina; New-onset angina; Angina - unstable; Progressive angina

 Lange RA, Hillis LD.
 Acute coronary syndrome: unstable angina and non-ST elevation myocardial infarction.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 72.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 72.

 Montalescot G, Cayla G, Collet JP, Elhadad S, Beyqui F, Le Breton H, et al. Immediate vs. delayed intervention for acute coronary syndromes: a randomized clinical trial.
 JAMA.
 2009;302:947-954.

 Anderson JL, Adams CD, Antman EM, et al. 2012 ACCF/AHA focused update incorporated into the ACCF/AHA 2007 guidelines for the management of patients with unstable angina/non-ST-elevation myocardial infarction.
 J Am Coll Cardiol.
 2013;61(23):e179-347.